doguhanniltextra/secrets-manager/README.md

 ### Get Involved

-If you're interested in cloud-native secrets management:
+If you're interested in Cloud-Native Secrets Management:

 * **Contribute to VSecM**: Pick up issues, propose features, submit PRs
 * **Explore SPIKE**: Check out [SPIKE](https://spike.ist) and its architecture
 * **Join discussions**: Connect with us on [Slack][slack-invite] or the